J.R. Sweezy played so well at left guard last week that the Seahawks are keeping him there … for now

 If nothing else, the pairing will be needed this Sunday at Arizona with Ethan Pocic — who started the first two games at left guard — still battling an ankle injury.

-Fluker missed the first two regular season games due to a hamstring injury he suffered in the preseason, so Sweezy started those two games at right guard, with Pocic at left guard.
+Fluker missed the first two games because of a hamstring injury he suffered in the preseason, so Sweezy started those two games at right guard, with Pocic at left guard.

-But with Fluker returning against Dallas and Pocic out with an ankle injury, Sweezy moved to left guard.

 Pocic remained out of practice Wednesday with Carroll indicating that even when he does return the Seahawks may have to think about what is the best guard tandem going forward.